mgupta21/design-patterns/src/READEME.md

 ***Observer Pattern***
 >> Problem: clients / dependents needs to know when the temperature changes
 >> 1. Introduce an interface that all dependents must implement - Observer
->> 2. Implement some kind of registry that allows the thermometer to keep track of the observers
+>> 2. Implement some kind of registry tphat allows the thermometer to keep track of the observers
 >> 3. Implement the registration behavior in a reusable class that can be reapplied for other classes wih dependents - Observable

 ***Template Pattern***
 >> Template method is often used in the context of building frameworks

+# Structural Pattern

+***Decorator Design Pattern***
+>> Allows features to be added dynamically at runtime or allows user to add new functionality to an existing object without altering its structure.
+>> This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.

 # Creational Design Pattern